 When we do vigorous exercise, we release “feel-good” chemicals known as Endorphins throughout the brain and the body.
 So not only does exercise feel good physically when we’re doing it, we also feel the psychological feel-good chemicals when we look in the mirror and see that we’re making progress and getting in shape.

 Even though I’m a massage therapist, I don’t always get massages as regularly as I should.
 You know how it goes: doctors don’t go to the doctor, dentists don’t go to the dentist, massage therapists don’t go for massage etc,.
 Since I don’t get massages as frequently as I’d like, I rely more heavily on Self-Care exercises and…exercise!
 As long as I’m moving my body almost every day and doing some self-care on a regular basis…I feel pretty decent.

 Of course, I’m a huge believer that the food we eat plays a monumental role in how we feel, think, act etc. The food we eat plays a huge role in how our mood is, how we feel.
 I used to eat junk food all the time, and I would notice that I would get so grumpy sometimes.
 When I eat clean…I feel clean, productive, happier, on a mission, like I’m on the right track.

 I’ve learned a bit about myself.
-I know all the things, that if I did them, would make me feel miserable and like a piece of worthless s**t.
-On the other hand, I’m well aware of all the things I could do that would make me feel very good about myself, productive, like I have a purpose.
+I know all the things that make me feel terrible, both physically, emotionally and mentally.
+On the other hand, I’m well aware of all the things that make me feel very good about myself, productive, like I have a purpose.
 I imagine I’m not the only one.
 I realize some people are more in tune with their bodies than others.